Rumex Crisps: Dock Seed Crackers

 8 oz. sour cream

-2 tablespoons sugar
+3 tablespoons sugar

 1 teaspoon vanilla extract

-Preheat oven to 350.
-Mix flours, 1/3 cup sugar, salt, 1-2 tablespoons bay nuts, and zest.
-Cut in butter, mix until pea-sized crumbs.
+For crust: Mix 3 tablespoons bay nuts, flours, 1/3 cup sugar, and salt.
+Cut in butter with pastry blender, fork, or fingers and mix until pea-sized crumbs.
 Add water or milk until dough comes together when pressed, but is not too wet.
-Press into greased 9” springform pan and bake for 10-15 minutes until browned.
-Remove from oven and cool.
+Press into greased 9” springform pan and bake for 12-15 minutes until firm and lightly browned on edges.
+Remove from oven and cool completely.

-Blend filling ingredients until thoroughly mixed.
-Pour onto cooled shell, bake in oven for about 40-50 minutes, until cake is set and jiggles only slightly.
-You make need to cover with foil if top gets too brown.
+For filling: Whisk filling ingredients until thoroughly mixed.
+Pour onto cooled shell, bake in oven for about 35-50 minutes, until cake is set and jiggles only slightly.
+You make need to cover with foil if the crust edges become too brown.

-Remove from oven and let stand for 15-20 minutes while you mix together the topping ingredients.
+For topping/final step: Remove from oven and let stand for 15-20 minutes while you mix together the topping ingredients.
 Spread out topping mixture and put back in the oven for another 10 minutes.
 Remove and cool until served.

 Crust me!
 I like to smash the crust up higher than the filling will be for a more dramatic rustic look.